 Explore how genetics could help you and your family: Sometimes health challenges can be caused by changes in our genes.
 Genetics providers help families learn whether genetic changes may explain the health conditions in their family and how the family can be best cared for.

 Genetic counseling is a process where you can learn more about genetic conditions and how they may be affecting you, your child, and your family.
-Meeting with a genetic counselor can help identify if a condition or symptom is genetic, who is at risk for inheriting these symptoms or conditions, and what genetic testing options are available.
+Meeting with a genetic specialist such as a genetic counselor or geneticist can help identify if a condition or symptom may have a genetic cause, who is at risk for inheriting these symptoms or conditions, and what genetic testing options are available.
 You may be interested in genetic counseling at various life stages, which includes planning for pregnancy, during pregnancy, childhood, adulthood, and late in life.

 At a genetics appointment, you will often meet with a genetic counselor first.
 They will ask you detailed questions about your family history, you or your child’s medical history, and your child’s developmental history.
 Often a doctor will join the session to do a physical exam.
 You will likely be offered genetic testing.
 The genetic counselors are trained in both genetics and counseling, so they will work with you to help make the best decision for you.
 Of note, every session can be slightly different!